-Trump says he hasn't spoken to Chinese leader.
-State-run media says he has.
+Donald Trump says he hasn't talked to China's Xi

 Xi added he hoped to "settle all disputes with the US in accordance with the principle of nonconfrontation."

+China Central Television said Xi congratulated Trump in a phone call.
+But Xinhua, the nation's official news agency, said Xi sent a congratulatory message, not specifying how the message was delivered.
+Chinese officials also said there was no phone call.

-However, Trump told the Wall Street Journal in a story published Friday that he has spoken with or heard from "most" leaders except Xi.
+Trump told the Wall Street Journal in a story published Friday that he has spoken with or heard from "most" leaders except Xi.

 Trump's spokeswoman Hope Hicks told CNN later on Friday that the Wall Street Journal story is "accurate."

-Note: UPDATE: This story has been updated to reflect conflicting reports on the nature of Xi's message to Trump.